rahulkj/rahulkj.github.io/_posts/2019-10-02-monitor-bosh-director.md

 ---
 layout: post
-title:  "How to monitor Bosh Director?"
+title: "📊 How to Monitor Bosh Director?"
 date:   2019-10-2 12:51:00 -0600
+tags:
+  - bosh
+  - cloudfoundry
+  - monitoring
+  - ops-manager
+  - vmware
+categories:
-categories: bosh ips cloudfoundry
+  - cloudfoundry
+  - devops
 ---

 You are here, coz you are wanting to know how to monitor your open source bosh director instance/s.